Weldon B. Cooke: Aviation career

 In 1910, Cooke built and flew a Montgomery-type glider.
-In 1911, barge captain Lan Maupin and shipyard owner Bernard Lanteri constructed a biplane of their design in Pittsburg, California, that they named 'Black Diamond' after the nearby coal mines.
+In 1911, barge captain Lan Maupin and shipyard owner Bernard Lanteri constructed a biplane of their design in Pittsburg, California, that they named Black Diamond after the nearby coal mines.
 In June 1911 Maupin and Lanteri took a few test hops in their aircraft and decided they needed a professional pilot and hired Cooke, even though Cooke had never flown a powered aircraft.

-Throughout the summer of 1911,Cooke practiced in the Black Diamond several times a day and made his exhibition flying debut at the Walnut Creek Grape Festival on October 6,7 1911.
-On 19 December 1911 Cooke was the first person to overfly Mount Tamalpais in Marin County, California, in the Black Diamond.
-The flight ended in Mill Valley, California, on route to Oakland after an engine failure and glide to landing from 2000 ft of altitude.
+Throughout the summer of 1911, Cooke practiced in the Black Diamond several times a day and made his exhibition flying debut at the Walnut Creek Grape Festival at Walnut Creek, California, on October 6–7, 1911.
+On December 19, 1911, Cooke was the first person to overfly Mount Tamalpais in Marin County, California, in the Black Diamond.
+The flight ended in Mill Valley, California, en route to Oakland after an engine failure and glide to landing from an altitude of 2000 ft.

-In early 1912, Cooke passed his test for his pilot's license, which was presented to him by Oakland Mayor Frank K. Mott on Jan.
-13, 1912.
+In early 1912, Cooke passed his test for his pilot's license, which was presented to him by Oakland Mayor Frank K. Mott on January 13, 1912.
 He received Aero Club of America's pilot license # 95, making him the second licensed pilot in California.